A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Computation of temporal scale-space derivatives

 \subsection{Scale normalization for time-causal temporal derivatives}

-For temporal derivatives defined from the time-causal scale-space concept corresponding to convolution with truncated exponential kernels coupled in cascade, it can be shown to be meaningful to define time-causal scale-space derivatives in a corresponding manner (Lindeberg \citeyear{Lin16-JMIV,Lin17-JMIV}): \begin{itemize} \item By {\em variance-based scale normalization\/}, we define scale-normalized temporal derivatives according to
+For temporal derivatives \footnote{For notational convenience, and as is common in the field of scale-space theory, we write derivatives with subscripts, such that $L_t$ denotes the first-order derivative of the scale-space representation $L$ with respect to time $t$, otherwise often written as $\frac{\partial L}{\partial t}$, and $L_{tt}$ denotes the second-order derivative, which can also be written as $\frac{\partial^2 L}{\partial t^2}$.
+In a corresponding manner, $L_{t^n}$ denotes the $n$:th order derivative, elsewhere often written as $\frac{\partial^n L}{\partial t^n}$.
+The operator $\partial_{t^n}$ denotes the $n$:th order temporal derivative operator, such that $L_{t^n} = \partial_{t^n} L$.
+The operator $\partial_{\zeta^n}$ does in turn denote the $n$:th order scale-normalized temporal derivative operator, such that $L_{\zeta^n} = \partial_{\zeta^n} L$.} defined from the time-causal scale-space concept corresponding to convolution with truncated exponential kernels coupled in cascade, it can be shown to be meaningful to define time-causal scale-space derivatives in a corresponding manner (Lindeberg \citeyear{Lin16-JMIV,Lin17-JMIV}): \begin{itemize} \item By {\em variance-based scale normalization\/}, we define scale-normalized temporal derivatives according to

 where $\tau$ denotes the variance of the temporal smoothing kernel. \item By {\em $L_p$-norm-based scale normalization\/}, we determine a temporal scale normalization factor $\alpha_{n,\gamma}(\tau)$

 such that the $L_p$-norm (with $p$ determined as function of $\gamma$ according to (\ref{eq-sc-norm-p-from-gamma})) of the corresponding composed scale-normalized temporal derivative computation kernel $\alpha_{n,\gamma}(\tau) \, h_{t^n}$ equals the $L_p$-norm of some other reference kernel, where we may initially take the $L_p$-norm of the corresponding Gaussian derivative kernels (Lindeberg \citeyear[Section~7.3]{Lin16-JMIV})